michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.7.1 =
+- Fixed an issue that the `No Products Found` message was moved to the top in the category selection screen of the Category unit type.
 - Tweaked unit error outputs which include the change of the class selector to `warning` from `error`.

 = 3.7.0 - 09/13/2018 =